DustGalaxy/simple-repo-asyncsqla/README.md

 ```

-If attrs is not the same on create crud will be raise exception - DiffAtrrsOnCreateCrud.
+If attributes do not match, DiffAtrrsOnCreateCrud exception will be raised upon CRUD creation.

 ### Custom Repository